Hexagon/lumocs/docs/src/usage/pages.md

 ### Value Substitution

-A unique feature in Lumocs is the ability to perform content substitution throughout your documentation.
 By specifying substitutions in the `_data.json` file, you can simplify repetitive content updates, especially handy for global parameters like version numbers.

 #### How to Use Substitution